Minnesota nuclear plant shuts down for leak; residents worry

 MONTICELLO, Minn.
-(AP) — A Minnesota utility began shutting down a nuclear power plant near Minneapolis on Friday after discovering a second leak of radioactive material.
+(AP) — A Minnesota utility began shutting down a nuclear power plant near Minneapolis on Friday after discovering water containing a low level of radioactive material was leaking from a pipe for the second time.
 While the utility and health officials say it is not dangerous, the issue has prompted concerns among nearby residents and raised questions about aging pipelines.

-Xcel started shutting down the plant in Monticello, and after it cools over the next few days, workers will cut out a pipe that is over 50 years old and had been leaking tritium, said Chris Clark, the utility’s president.
-The utility will then have the pipe analyzed in hopes of preventing similar leaks in the future, he said.
+After the plant cools over the next few days, workers will cut out the leaking pipe, which is over 50 years old, said Chris Clark, Xcel Energy’s president.
+The utility will then have the pipe analyzed in hopes of preventing future leaks, he said.

-“We could have continued to safely operate the plant and simply repair the catchment, but then, of course, there is always a risk that it would spill over again and have more tritium enter the groundwater,” Clark said during a news conference near the Monticello Nuclear Generating Plant, about 35 miles (56 kilometers) northwest of Minneapolis.
+“We could have continued to safely operate the plant and simply repair the catchment, but then, of course, there is always a risk that it would spill over again and have more tritium enter the groundwater,” Clark told reporters near the Monticello Nuclear Generating Plant, about 35 miles (56 kilometers) northwest of Minneapolis.
 “We didn’t want to take that chance, so we’re bringing the plant down.”

-Edwin Lyman, director of nuclear power safety with the Union of Concerned Scientists, said the fact there was a second tritium leak at the Monticello site “shines a light on the problem of maintaining aging pipelines” underground at older nuclear plants such as Monticello.
+Edwin Lyman, director of nuclear power safety with the Union of Concerned Scientists, said the fact there was a second tritium leak “shines a light on the problem of maintaining aging pipelines” underground at older nuclear plants.

-Clark said the tritium isn’t a risk to the drinking water of Monticello or the nearby city of Becker.
-He said Monticello takes its water from the Mississippi River above the plant, and Becker’s intake is across the river.
+Clark said the tritium isn’t a risk to drinking water in Monticello or the nearby city of Becker, saying the cities take their water from different areas of the Mississippi River.
 Even if the tritium reached the river, which Clark assured wouldn’t happen, it would dissipate within a few yards, he said.

 Clark said the spill had not left the utility’s property.

-The utility reported the initial leak to state and federal authorities in late November but didn’t make the spill widely public until last week, raising questions about transparency and public health issues.
+The utility reported the initial leak to state and federal authorities in late November but didn’t make it widely public until last week, raising questions about transparency and public health issues.
 State officials said they wanted to wait for more details before sharing information widely.
+Criticism about the delay played a role in Xcel’s decision to hold a public information session Friday.

 Tritium is a radioactive isotope of hydrogen that occurs naturally and is a common byproduct of nuclear plant operations.
 It emits a weak form of beta radiation that does not travel far and cannot penetrate human skin, according to the Nuclear Regulatory Commission.

-Cindy Remick, of Becker, attended an information session about the leak Friday and said she still has concerns that nearby residents, especially those who rely on well water, will be safe.
-Remick also worries about whether the radioactive material could hurt wildlife along the Mississippi River.
+Cindy Remick, of Becker, attended Friday’s information session and said she still has concerns that nearby residents, especially those who rely on well water, will be safe.
+Remick also worries about whether the radioactive material could hurt wildlife.

 “We have a very large population here of eagles, and I would like to make sure they’re not impacted,” Remick said.
 “Minnesota is known for our wildlife, and if that (tritium) escapes their plant into the Mississippi, that could be very damaging.”

-Tyler Abayare, who was fishing at the Mississippi River not far from the plant Friday, said he’s been coming to the river every day for five years and he usually sees about 15 to 20 others fishing as well.
+Tyler Abayare, who was fishing at the Mississippi River near the plant, said he’s been coming to the river every day for five years and usually sees about 15 to 20 others fishing as well.

 “Typically this time of year, there’s a lot of families that come out and fish with their children,” he said.
 “Now, after the media released what happened, there’s not a soul in sight, and it just takes away from the recreation and passion of fishing.”

 Abayare said he doesn’t believe that the Mississippi River is safe.
-He doesn’t eat the fish he catches and said he no longer ties his line with his teeth but makes sure to only use his hands so he doesn’t get sick.
+He doesn’t eat fish he catches and no longer ties his line with his teeth to avoid getting sick.

-“It is important to note that while NRC inspectors are closely monitoring the plant’s actions to address the leak per requirements, this leak does not present a safety challenge to the public, to drinking water supplies, the plant or the environment,” Mitlyng said in a statement.
-“The leak did not exceed any NRC limits and the company is meeting NRC requirements.”

-Clark acknowledged some local officials and residents were unhappy the utility didn’t immediately report the spill to the public, although the utility made required notifications to state and federal authorities.
-He said the call for more transparency was one reason he was holding a news conference and inviting residents to the information session.

-Although there is a cost to shutting down the plant, Clark said electricity demand is lower at this time of the year and that other power plants can meet customer demand.
-The utility already had planned to shut down the plant April 15 for nearly a month for refueling, and Clark said it wasn’t clear if it would immediately reopen after the leak is fixed.
+Clark said Xcel Energy already had planned to shut down the plant April 15 for nearly a month for refueling, and it wasn’t clear if it would immediately reopen after the leak is fixed.

-Clark said the pipe that leaked is part of the original plant, which opened in 1971.
+Clark said the leaking pipe is part of the original plant, which opened in 1971.
 Xcel has applied to extend its operating license at Monticello through 2050.

-“We have invested hundreds of millions of dollars as we have run Monticello over those 50 years, and so as we ask the NRC for permission to add additional years to the plant’s operation, we want to inventory the age of everything in the plant and be sure we’re dealing with whatever we need to update.”
+“We want to inventory the age of everything in the plant and be sure we’re dealing with whatever we need to update,” he said.

-Lyman, with the Union of Concerned Scientists, said “it’s bad timing” for Xcel to have multiple tritium leaks as they are seeking a license renewal.

-Tim Judson, executive director of the Nuclear Information and Resource Service, a group that opposes nuclear power, said the second leak at the plant “is obviously concerning,’’ adding that if tritium gets into groundwater, it can spread rapidly.

 “People are seeing what happened in Ohio, and they are distrustful of the government response,’’ Judson said.